Tajikistan & Afghanistan

 Marvel at the Hazrat Ali Shrine and ruins of Balkh

 Morning trip to ancient Balkh, one of the oldest cities in the world.
 In the afternoon, visit the striking blue Hazrat Ali Shrine.
-Evening food, markets, and jewellery shops as the city comes to life after dark.
+Spend the evening strolling through the markets, and enjoy some local delicacies as the city comes to life after dark.

-Enjoy breakfast together before final goodbyes and airport transfers and departures.
-Flight to Almaty for those continuing onto Kazakhstan & Kyrgyzstan which you can book here.
+Enjoy breakfast together before final goodbyes, airport transfers and departures.
+Flight to Tashkent for those continuing onto our Central Asia II itinerary: Uzbekistan and Turkmenistan.

 ITINERARY AT A GLANCE